 Should I Change My Company's Name?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Any time you form a new company you are, essentially, starting from scratch in building up the business credit associated with that company.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Any time you form a new company you are, essentially, starting from scratch in building up the business credit associated with that company.
 If you don't have a bank account or other credit accounts associated with that new company, it will be hard for you to develop any showing of credit-worthiness.